-So today I’d like to talk about creation of a proper restaurant website design.
-It seems easy on the surface, but still there are a few tips you totally should follow in order to create a gorgeous restaurant website that you can be proud of.
+So today I’d like to talk about creating a proper restaurant website design.
+It seems easy on the surface, but still, there are a few tips you totally should follow in order to create a gorgeous restaurant website that you can be proud of.

 Recommended Reading: 9 Ideas for Building Great Websites With Less

 First thing first, you have to find out your target audience.
 If there is a university near your cafe, students will probably be your frequent visitors.
 If there is a business center not far from your restaurant then expect business-executive types to lunch at your place.